 Antelope Truck Accident Lawyer

-This tragic accident is a prime example of the devastation that can occur when a large commercial big rig collides with another vehicle.
-The difference in size and weight between an 18-wheeler and most commuter vehicles like sedans, pickup trucks, SUVs, etc. is so vast that when a big rig hits one of these smaller vehicles, the occupants in the smaller vehicles are at risk of suffering horrific bodily injuries that may affect them for the rest of their lives.
+The difference in size and weight between an 18-wheeler and most commuter vehicles like sedans, pickup trucks, and SUVs is so vast that when a big rig hits one of these smaller vehicles, the occupants in the smaller vehicles are at risk of suffering horrific bodily injuries.Holding the Negligent Driver Responsible

 - The employer of the negligent truck operator

 - Inspectors of commercial vehicles